Ancient Japan - Historical Temples and Traditional Architecture

 The unforgiving forest

-Yakushima is a SPOT where nature sets the rules.
-Rain is a frequent guest, the forest is dense and ancient, and time seems to flow differently.
-Here lies Jomon Sugi – a tree over 2000 years old, reachable only with effort and patience.
-This is not a walk in the park, but an encounter with wild Japan – raw, beautiful and unforgettable.
+Yakushima is a place where nature sets the rules.
+Rain is a frequent visitor, the forest is dense and ancient, and time seems to flow differently.
+Here you will find Jōmon Sugi – a tree over 2,000 years old, requiring effort and patience to reach.
+This is not a stroll in a park but an encounter with wild Japan – raw, beautiful, and unforgettable.

 CITIES AND CONTRASTS